View this post on Instagram

 New Mums Workshop – May 2019.
 Brighton & Hove.
 Tips and Advice for New Mums in the “Fourth Trimester”.
 Gifts for New Mums & Babyshowers

-Having supported thousands of women through birth and the postnatal period in this country and abroad, there really isn’t much we don’t know about the importance of really caring for yourself in the fourth trimester to give you and your baby the best possible start on your journey together.
+Having supported hundreds of women through birth and the postnatal period we know all about the importance of really caring for yourself in the fourth trimester to give you and your baby the best possible start on your journey together.

 We’ll be joined by the gorgeous @gemswholesomekitchen who will teach you how to make her delicious energy balls and talk you through how to feed your postnatal body- you will then get to take home (or scoff on-site) your energy balls which you will have made, along with your recipe card, so that you can make them again!

-Finally you’ll leave with your very own copy of The Little Book of Self Care for New Mums plan for a nourishing postnatal period and hopefully a few new Mum-to-be friends to keep in contact with.
+Finally you’ll leave with your very own copy of The Little Book of Self Care for New Mums plan for a nourishing postnatal period and hopefully a few new Mum-to-be friends to grow your local support network.

 We have released our first two dates – Sunday 12th May and Sunday 30th June at an introductory rate of £50 per person for a full day workshop.